commodity-js/commodity/packages/docs/docs/guides/assemblers.md

                 {
                     ...$, // Keep all previous supplies if needed (not needed here, for example purpose only) ...index(
-                        // Notice $$adminSession is NOT listed either in suppliers nor assemblers.

-                        // It is not listed in suppliers because its value and type is not known before the
-                        // factory is called.
-You'd get a missing supply type error in assemble() call at the
-                        // entry point if you list in suppliers but don't provide a compatible value when you
-                        // assemble.

-                        // It is not listed in assemblers because only products benefit from being listed in
-                        // assemblers, to allow mocking them or trying different prototype implementations.
-                        // Resource suppliers can just be hard-coded via closure without losing any decoupling.
                         $$($$adminSession).pack(session as AdminSession)

                         // Or, even better, rebuild the session for full type-safety without assertions now that role has been